redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

   Required if `ec2_instance_create_associate_external_sg` is `true` or `ec2_instance_create_associate_igw` is `true`.

 * **ec2_instance_create_external_sg_id**: (Optional)
-  The ID or name of the security group to be associated with EC2 instance.
+  The ID or name of the existing security group to be associated with EC2 instance.
+  Mutually exclusive with `ec2_instance_create_associate_external_sg`.

 * **ec2_instance_create_tags**: (Optional)
   A dictionary of tags to assign to the EC2 instance.